 All previous enrollment are considered when calculating academic progress, including periods in which you did not receive federal financial assistance.
 Transfer credits that are accepted toward your program of study will also be considered in the calculation of your academic progress.
-Official College Transcripts must be submitted to the college and evaluated before academic progress is calculated. http://www.mdc.edu/financialaid/how-aid-works/sap-policy.aspx.
+Official College Transcripts must be submitted to the college and evaluated before academic progress is calculated.
+Visit our Standards of Academic Progress Policy page for more information.

-A transcript is evaluated using the incoming institution's course descriptions to issue direct equivalencies.
-Whenever it is not possible to give a direct equivalent to a course offered at Miami Dade College a general elective will be awarded instead.
+A transcript is evaluated using the incoming institution's Course Catalog to find the descriptions to issue direct equivalencies.
+Whenever it is not possible to give a direct equivalent to a course offered at Miami Dade College, a general elective will be awarded instead.
 These general electives can be substituted if approved by the academic department.

 General Elective Equivalencies:

-Once a student has earned a higher degree (AA or higher) only the degree and applicable courses towards their current program will be posted.
-Students who have earned a higher degree must select a program other than an AA degree.
+Only the degree and applicable courses towards their current program will be posted once a student has earned a higher degree (A.A. or higher).
+Therefore, students who have received a higher degree must select a program other than an A.A. degree.

-A course substitution is the process by which a course completed by a student may be used to satisfy program requirements for graduation in lieu of a different course specified in the degree program towards graduation.
+A course substitution is a process by which a course completed by a student may be used to satisfy program requirements for graduation in place of a different course specified in the degree program towards graduation.

 Note: Substitutions granted by Miami Dade College may not be transferable to other institutions.